renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set, Renovate will use this string as the `endpoint` when instantiating the AWS S3 client.

-## `RENOVATE_X_SQLITE_PACKAGE_CACHE`

-If set, Renovate will use SQLite as the backend for the package cache.
-Don't combine with `redisUrl`, Redis would be preferred over SQlite.

 ## `RENOVATE_X_SUPPRESS_PRE_COMMIT_WARNING`

 Suppress the pre-commit support warning in PR bodies.